 The necessary transition to a circular economy

-Research into circular economics includes the use of secondary resources such as plastics, food waste, building and demolition waste, biomass and metals.
+RISE research into circular economics includes the use of secondary resources such as plastics, food waste, building and demolition waste, biomass and metals.
+RISE offers in-depth knowledge of obstacles and opportunities for a transition to service-based and circular business models, in areas such as revenue calculations, financing, future-adaptive design and management systems.